B.A. (Hons), Cert. Ed, B.Sc (Hons), MNIMH

 Medical Herbalism is the use of plant remedies in the treatment of disease.

 Medical herbalists use the whole medicinal plant, rather than isolated active ingredients, resulting in fewer unwanted side effects.
-We take an holistic approach to patients but diagnose illness in the same way as orthodox doctors.
+Plant medicines do not work overnight, and are rarely tasteless, but are effective and safe in qualified hands.

 If you would like to learn more, please visit the following website: